Rudolf Trenkel: Aerial victory claims

 According to US historian David T. Zabecki, Trenkel was credited with 138 aerial victories.
-Spick also lists Trenkel with 138 aerial victories claimed in over 500 combat missions, all but one on the Eastern Front.
+Spick also lists Trenkel with 138 aerial victories claimed in over 500 combat missions, all but one on the Eastern Front, and a mission-to-claim ratio of 3.62.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 138 aerial victory claims, plus three further unconfirmed claims.
 This figure includes 131 aerial victories on the Eastern Front and one Western Allies four-engined bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 59191".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.